Ponce Marathon

 The Ponce Marathon (Spanish: Maratón La Guadalupe de Ponce) is a long-distance running event held every year in Ponce, Puerto Rico.
 Established in 1970, it is the only Olympic marathon held in Puerto Rico.

 The race has a length of 42.195 km and takes place on a Sunday during the month of December.
 It starts at 5AM, and runs from the intersection of PR-12 and PR-14 to Parque de Bombas.
 It is managed by Secretaría de Recreación y Deportes (Secretariat of Recreation and Sports) of the municipality of Ponce.
 It is certified by Logistik Event Management, "the same organization that certifies the Boston Marathon."

 The 40th edition of the marathon in 2010 was attended by over 10,000 people.
 Some 150 athletes participated in the event in 2013; by 2024 the number of participants was above 250.
 In 2010, the event received an award from the Federación de Atletismo de Puerto Rico (Puerto Rico Athletic Federation) as the best athletic running event in Puerto Rico; it had attained a perfect 100-point score in all evaluation areas.
 The 53rd edition in 2024, had room for up to 500 runners, of which over 250 had already registered some three weeks in advance.

+Up to, and including, the 2006 edition, the event was a males-only run.
+Starting with the 2007 edition, it was officially open to both athletes from sexes.